pegros/PEG_LIST/help/sfpegCardCmp.md

 * containing a first top set of fields
 * followed by a set of sections containing their own set of fields

+The following snapshot presents two successive instances of the component, the first one applying to the current record and the second on a parent record (identified via a lookup field on the current record).

 ![Cards on different records](/media/sfpegCard.png)

-It may also include icons next to the fields.
+Cards may also include icons next to the fields, the example below being in read-only mode on an Experience/Community Site.

 ![Card with icons](/media/sfpegCardIcons.png)